danielkrupinski/Osiris/Source/InventoryChanger/README.md

 ## What's new

+* **1 August 2022** - Storage Units can be used to store items from the Inventory Changer
 * **14 June 2022** - X-Ray Scanner can be used to open weapons cases from the Inventory Changer
 * **11 June 2022** - Added "Add all in list" button to GUI which adds all items satisfying filter condition to the inventory.
 Example: searching for "glock-18" and pressing "Add all in list" will add all weapon skins for Glock-18.